 “People expect a lot from technology.
 They forget how good we as humans are at certain things.
 Machines are really good at identifying patterns, but are no good at all when the unexpected happens.
 And that's what humans are good at – they’re good at being creative, at empathy, at engagement, at reading situations.
 We’ve got to get the right balance between using machines for what they’re good at, but also recognizing what humans are good at.”

-How can organizations cut the puppet strings of bureaucracy through digitization?
+How can organizations cut the puppet strings of bureaucracy through digitalization of workplace?
 Phil Wainewright brings his answers in his interview with peopleHum.

 7. Aditya Nagarkar on the learning culture quotient in digital transformation